Rival Sons

-Rival Sons is a rock band formed in Long Beach, California in 2009 and also affiliated with Nashville, Tennessee.
+Rival Sons are an American rock band formed in Long Beach, California in 2009 and also affiliated with Nashville, Tennessee.
 The band consists of Jay Buchanan (lead vocals), Scott Holiday (guitar), Dave Beste (bass guitar) and Michael Miley (drums).
 In their most recent tour they were joined by keyboard player Jesse Nason, and Todd Ögren accompanied them on previous tours.
 They are signed to Atlantic Records via Dave Cobb's label Low Country Sound, an imprint of Elektra.

 They have released eight albums and one EP, and have twice been nominated for Grammy awards.

 History

 Formation and debut album Before the Fire (2006–2009)

 Rival Sons formed in Long Beach, California, where Jay Buchanan and Michael Miley lived.
 Buchanan previously recorded as a solo artist and with his Buchanan band.
 He independently released All Understood in 2004 and True Love EP in 2006.
 Rival Sons formed from the remnants of guitarist Scott Holiday's previous band.
 He had been active in a number of bands, including humanLab, who were signed to Atlantic Records, but which he left and formed Black Summer Crush with Michael Miley, Robin Everhart Thomas Flowers and original drummer J. Harley Gilmore.
 Black Summer Crush recorded an album and the vocals on those tracks were later replaced by Jay Buchanan and released as Rival Sons' debut album.

 In 2006 Holiday came across Buchanan while searching on MySpace for a singer.
 Drummer Michael Miley had previously worked with Buchanan (as well as having been in Veruca Salt and the Carson Daly TV show band) and he had met bassist Robin Everhart playing at a benefit concert at Isaac Hayes house for Hurricane Katrina in Long Beach.
 The union of Holiday, Buchanan, Everhart and Miley led to the formation of Rival Sons.

 As a singer-songwriter Buchanan was skeptical about joining a rock and roll band but after seeing the reception to the band's debut album Before the Fire (2009) produced by Dave Cobb, Buchanan committed to Rival Sons full-time.
 Jack Rivera of HuffPost declared them "A rock band to watch" in November 2009.
 Following this acclaim, they were invited to perform as a supporting act for AC/DC, Alice Cooper and Kid Rock shows.
 During this time, Rival Sons also performed on the race track during a televised show of the Indianapolis 500.